ZanichelliEditore/laravel-jwt-idp/readme.md

 users of several application.

 ## How can I use it?
-It is possible to integrate the single sign-on in an existing in few steps.
+It is possible to integrate the single sign-on in an existing project in few steps.
 Protect your route with a middleware that checks if the user exists in the session.
 If the user is not in the session redirect the user to the IDP login.
 After the login success the IDP will redirect the user to the application passing a token.
 The application must use that token to retrieve the user data.